fhoedemakers/PicoDebugProbeVsCodeConfig/README.md

 # Debugging C++ code on a Raspberry Pi Pico using the Raspberry Pi Pico Debug probe and Visual Studio Code.

-Settings.json and launch.json for [Raspberry Pi Pico Debug Probe](https://www.raspberrypi.com/products/debug-probe/) for using the Raspberry Pi Pico Debug Probe with Visual Studio Code.
+Settings.json and launch.json for [Raspberry Pi Pico Debug Probe](https://www.raspberrypi.com/products/debug-probe/) for debugging c++ code on a Raspberry Pi Pico using the Raspberry Pi Pico Debug Probe in combination with Visual Studio Code.

 Tested with Ubuntu Ubuntu 24.04 LTS or later.